Three Wishes for Cinderella (1973 film): Plot

 Cinderella's stepmother has the village in a frenzy preparing for the arrival of the king and queen, who will be stopping en route to their nearby castle.
 Cinderella takes the blame for a kitchen boy's accident, prompting her stepmother to berate her as well as her late father.
 Enraged, Cinderella snaps back at her, and is subsequently punished by having to separate lentils and ashes mixed together in a bucket.
 As she settles down to work, her friends, a flock of white doves, come in to separate the mixture for her.
 Freed of her punishment, Cinderella visits the stable to see her white horse, which she used to ride in the forest with her father while hunting.
-As the royal party approaches, everyone gathers to greet them, except Cinderella, who is forbidden to attend as the Stepmother wants to showcase her own less attractive daughter, Dora, since the Prince is expected to marry soon.
+As the royal party approaches, everyone gathers to greet them, except Cinderella, who is forbidden to attend as the Stepmother wants to showcase her own spoiled daughter, Dora, since the Prince is expected to marry soon.

 Cinderella uses the distraction to slip away with her horse, visit her pet owl, and enjoy the wintry forest.
 However, her ride is cut short as she happens upon the Prince and his companions, Vítek and Kamil, hunting there.
 They spot a doe struggling in the snow, but the Prince's crossbow shot is foiled by a snowball thrown by Cinderella.
 They give chase and catch up with her, laughing at her as an impudent child.
 She insults the prince, escapes, and mounts his horse, Dapples.
 They chase her with renewed urgency since Dapples has a reputation of being unmanageable.
 To their surprise, she rides him easily before transferring to her own horse and sending Dapples back to the Prince.

 The Stepmother uses the royal visit to wrangle an invitation to the ball from the King, who reluctantly offers it out of politeness.
 En route to the castle, they are joined by the Prince's party.
 The King, annoyed by his son's youthful irresponsibility, says the Prince must get married.

 The Stepmother sends Vincek the servant to town to purchase fabrics and supplies to make new dresses for her and Dora.
 En route, he sees Cinderella forced to wash laundry in an icy stream.
 Feeling sympathetic but helpless, he promises to bring her a gift of whatever hits him on the nose.
 After hearing his father's plans to force him to become engaged at the ball, the Prince returns to the woods.
 He sees Vincek asleep in his sled, the horses drawing it home.
 Using his crossbow, he mischievously shoots a bird's nest from a tree branch, which falls on Vincek's face.
 Vincek finds a twig with three hazelnuts in the nest and decides that will be Cinderella's gift.
 Cinderella likes the present although her stepmother derides it as "fit for a squirrel."